jlmelville/drnb/README.md

 ## Installing

+This should work with Python 3.10 and 3.11 (although see the section on faiss below for why you may want to stick with 3.10).

 I tried stepping into the modern age with [poetry](https://python-poetry.org/) but had trouble with [llvmite](https://pypi.org/project/llvmlite/) and [ncvis](https://pypi.org/project/ncvis/).
 So pip it is: (of course a virtual env is highly recommended):